Recipe by Idahoan®

 I tried this recipe this a.m. for brunch.
 Very tasty and a good way to use an appliance that usually only gets used for waffles.
 Instead of sour cream and salsa, I topped them with shredded cheddar.

-This was a really great recipe!
+This was a really great recipe, except WAY too much pepper!
+Try 1/4 tsp if you want to feed it to your children.
 I love that you used rehydrated potatoes since I have a lot of those, but could probably use fresh just fine.
 I threw in some chopped ham and a bit of shredded cheddar as well as rehydrated peppers and onions.
 I was even short an egg in a doubled recipe and used a powdered one and it STILL turned out great.
 I liked it with creamy chicken gravy as well as salsa.
 My family and my pantry thank you!

 Worked as a quick and simple dish that I served for a light supper, with a bit of chopped ham added.
 I used frozen hash browns instead of rehydrated, which shouldn't change the final product.
 I found potatoes to be more fragile to remove from the waffle maker than a true waffle, and the grids took a little more cleaning due to potato bits.
 If I repeat these, I plan to just fry the mixture like pancakes.